 Yes; there is a Non-Resident Speculation Tax (NRST) in the Toronto area that all buyers who are not residents will have to pay in addition to the usual purchase fees and taxes.

 While there are some exceptions and rebate situations that can be applied when buying properties as a non-resident, most non-residents will end up being responsible for this tax whenever they decide to buy in the area.
-You can learn more about exemptions and rebate situations here.

 Is Buying A House In Toronto A Good Investment?